This page documents a privately purchased "Harrison Series Ten" mixing console and serves non-commercial purposes only.

 All information, circuit diagrams, texts, photographs, drawings, and videos presented here were created by me.
 They are intended exclusively for the repair, restoration, and technical documentation of historic audio equipment, as well as for the modernization of its digital components.

+Please note: I am an amateur in electronics and have no formal qualifications.
+Although I have reviewed the information carefully, I cannot guarantee its correctness.
+Should you find a mistake, I would be grateful if you informed me via email.
 As you can imagine, this is a long-term project.
 Since I work full-time as a caregiver at Schloss Hoym, my free time is quite limited.

 Holger Marienberg, August 2025